A man is handed the bill at a restaurant.

 How can you improve your credit utilization ratio?

-If you calculate your credit utilization ratio and find it exceeds 30%, there are steps you can take to help lower it:
+If your credit utilization ratio is hurting your credit score, there are steps you can take to help lower it.
+Take note of these options:

 • Pay down debt: Paying your debt is one of the best ways to lower your credit utilization ratio.
 But because your lenders report your balances at the end of your billing cycle, the timing of your payments can impact how quickly you see improvement to your credit score.
 Consider making payments to your balances before the close of your billing cycle.
 And if you make payments after receiving your statements, try to pay more than the minimum required.
 Once you pay down your debt, you’ll need to maintain low balances to sustain your ratio.